 The difference corresponds to the difference in the Solvency II valuation described above and §76 in the Danish GAAP.
-The deviation is mainly caused by deferred tax DKK 37.1m at the untaxed Contingency Reserves amounting to DKK 173.2m.
+The deviation is mainly caused by deferred tax DKK 36.3m of the untaxed Contingency Reserves amounting to DKK 142.6m.
 The remaining differences are mainly caused by deferred tax at intangible assets and technical provisions.